Andromedans/andromeda/index.md

 has no normal forms), unification, or perform proof search.
 These techniques can all be implemented on top of the nucleus in AML, and therefore cannot go wrong by design.

-Equality checking is delegated to the meta-level (equality checking in the underlyying type theory is undecidable) by a mechanism of operations and handlers akin to those of the [Eff programming language](http://www.eff-lang.org).
+Equality checking is delegated to the meta-level (equality checking in the underlying type theory is undecidable) by a mechanism of operations and handlers akin to those of the [Eff programming language](http://www.eff-lang.org).
 Whenever the nucleus needs to check a non-trivial equation, it triggers an operation (question) which propagates to the